Whooshers.com is an online forum and information

 pulsating, clicking or other sound that is in sync with our heartbeat.
 Pulsatile tinnitus is not a condition; it is a symptom

 of an underlying condition.
 The list of possible underlying conditions is long and is not isolated to one medical speciality.

 Pulsatile tinnitus is not the same as regular, nonpulsatile tinnitus.
 Most of us do NOT

 hear a ringing sound.
-Unlike the "regular," more common form of tinnitus, pulsatile tinnitus can sometimes
+Unlike the "regular," common form of tinnitus, the causes of pulsatile tinnitus

-testing... we shouldn't be told to "live with it" before this testing is exhausted.
-In short: pulsatile tinnitus
+shouldn't be told to "live with it" before this testing is exhausted.
+In short: pulsatile tinnitus is a symptom

 of the blue, each whoosher began hearing a heartbeat sound.
 And each started the frustrating, difficult, and often lonely

 journey of figuring out what was causing their whooshes.